Taruheru River

 The Taruheru River is a river of the Gisborne Region of New Zealand's North Island.
 It flows predominantly southeast from sources close to the settlement of Ormond before flowing through the city of Gisborne.
-Here it meets the waters of the Waimata River, and the combined waters flow to the northern end of Poverty Bay as the Turanganui River.
+Here it meets the waters of the Waimata River, and the combined waters flow to the northern end of Poverty Bay as the Tūranganui River.